Toy wagon: Design

+Uses

 Utility wagons

 People also use toy wagons for small, outdoor projects.
 Companies such as Northern Tool, Lowe's, and Tractor Supply Company make wagons specifically for outdoor work.
 Usually they are painted a different color than red and are made of metal.
 They are also usually larger and more expensive.
 Wagons can be useful for moving dirt, wood chips, mulch, or gravel.
 They can also be used in gardening for moving plants.
 Nursery wagons are available just for professional gardening.
 Nursery wagons let dirt and water go through the bottom and are good for plants and pots in a greenhouse.
 They can also be used for moving camping gear or boxes.
 Some utility wagons are self-propelled by small motors so that the user can handle heavier loads on rough, uneven terrain.
 These wagons are often equipped with a tilting cargo bed which allows the user to dump their cargo more easily, making them suitable for small farms.
-Some companies, such as Speedway Express, make huge 8-wheeled wagons that are made of wood, usually handmade by the Amish.
+Some companies, such as Speedway Express, make huge 8-wheeled wagons that are made of wood.

+Family wagons

+In some countries, wagons are popular ways to transport children around outside events.
+These trolleys are often large enough to fit multiple children, and usually made of fabric with metal frames that fold to fit inside a vehicle.
+In the United Kingdom, festival wagons allow parents to take children around music festivals comfortably, often with protection from sun and rain.
+In Germany, families often use wagons for picnics and beach holidays, and traditionally on Father's Day (Ascension Day) German men use small wagons to carry food and alcohol on a group excursion – specially designed toy wagons with built-in barbecues or beer tables have been produced for this market.